Ondřej Palát: Tampa Bay Lightning (2011–2022)

 Following his strong rookie season, the Lightning signed Palát to a three-year $10 million contract extension on 9 June.
-Palát, Johnson, and Pánik were reunited at the Lightning's 2014 training camp but were unable to play together during the 2014–15 season as Pánik was picked up by the Toronto Maple Leafs on 9 October 2014 while on waivers.
-As such, Palát and Johnson played on a line with Brett Connolly until he suffered an injury on 24 October in a game against the Winnipeg Jets.
+Palát, Johnson, and Pánik were reunited at the Lightning's 2014 training camp but were unable to play together during the 2014–15 season as Pánik was picked up by the Toronto Maple Leafs on 9 October 2014, while on waivers.
+As such, Palát and Johnson played on a line with Brett Connolly until he suffered an injury on 24 October, in a game against the Winnipeg Jets.
 Due to various injuries throughout the lineup, head coach Jon Cooper placed the duo on a line with Nikita Kucherov for the second and third periods.
 Cooper later coined their nickname 'The Triplets' as he was inspired by his twin daughters and felt they were "on the same wavelength; it's like they're triplets."
 Palát recorded 19 points over the Lightning's next 29 games before missing two games in December due to an injury.
 Once Palát returned to the lineup, the "Triplets line" continued to collect points and helped the Lightning end the 2014 calendar year with four straight wins.
 Over a seven-game period, in which the Lightning won six of seven games, Palát led the "Triplets line" with 13 points while Kucherov and Johnson tied with 11.
 While Palát had accumulated fewer overall points than his linemates, head coach Jon Cooper referred to him as "the straw that stirs the drink on that line" and called him a potential Selke Trophy winner.
 Before suffering a lower-body injury in a game against the Montreal Canadiens on 10 March 2015, Palát had collected 15 goals and 37 assists up to that point.
 He was one of three Lightning players expected to miss weeks of gameplay after being injured in that game.
 The "Triplets line" finished the season combining for 48 goals and only allowing 23 to be scored against them.
 Palát finished with 16 goals and a career-high and team-high 47 assists as all three set new career-highs in points.
 The "Triplets line" played a significant role in the Lightning's push to qualify for the 2015 playoffs.
 However, they struggled in the first round against the Detroit Red Wings.
 Palát went pointless over the first three games while Johnson and Kucherov combined for only three points.
-This changed in Game 4 as Palát scored his first goal of the postseason, which was also the game-tying goal, to help the Lightning tie the series 2–2.
+This changed in game 4 as Palát scored his first goal of the postseason, which was also the game-tying goal, to help the Lightning tie the series 2–2.
 The trio finished the series combining for 14 points over seven games and advanced to the second round for the first time since 2011.
 In their six-game series with the Montreal Canadiens, the "Triplets line" combined for 17 points en route to the Eastern Conference finals for the first time since 2011.
 After beating the Canadiens, the Lightning faced the New York Rangers and defeated them in seven games.
-Although the Rangers won Game 1, Palát was named the Third Star of the Game for scoring the Lightning's only goal in the 2–1 loss.
-Following the Lightning's win over the Rangers in Game 2, the "Triplets line" earned praise from opponent Dan Boyle for their creativity.
+Although the Rangers won game 1, Palát was named the Third Star of the Game for scoring the Lightning's only goal in the 2–1 loss.
+Following the Lightning's win over the Rangers in game 2, the "Triplets line" earned praise from opponent Dan Boyle for their creativity.
 He also said that the trio "reminded him of how the game was played 10 years ago."
-All three members of the "Triplets line" scored goals in the Lightning's 6–5 overtime win to clinch Game 3.
+All three members of the "Triplets line" scored goals in the Lightning's 6–5 overtime win to clinch game 3.
 Palát was named the Second Star of the Game for tallying two goals and one assist.
-After being pushed to Game 7, Palát scored one of the Lightning's two goals to send the team to the Stanley Cup Finals for the first time since 2004.
+After being pushed to game 7, Palát scored one of the Lightning's two goals to send the team to the Stanley Cup Final for the first time since 2004.
 By the end of the seven-game series, the trio had combined for 11 goals and 24 overall points.
-While the trio continued to accumulate points in the Finals, they fell to the Chicago Blackhawks in six games.
+While the trio continued to accumulate points in the Cup Final, they fell to the Chicago Blackhawks in six games.
 Palát finished the playoffs with eight goals and eight assists for 14 points.